MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

    #>
    ```

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to set the values of variables that you will assign to script parameters:
+1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to set the values of variables that you will assign to script parameters (replace the `<webhook_URI>` placeholder with the value of the webhook URI you recorded earlier in this lab):

    ```powershell
    $AADTenantId = (Get-AzContext).Tenant.Id